-With CellPAINT, you can create dynamic illustrations of HIV in blood plasma, along with the surface of a T-cell.
+With CellPAINT, you can create dynamic illustrations of viruses in blood plasma, along with simple human cells.
 CellPAINT is being developed as part of an effort to model the molecular structure of whole living cells.
 It will be used in two ways: to allow researchers to sketch out scenes based on their research, which may then be used to guide the construction of detailed 3-D models of the scene, and for use in education and outreach to integrate and present the results of scientific research.

 The program is being developed by Adam Gardner, Ludovic Autin, Arthur Olson and David Goodsell, with support from the US National Institutes of Health.
-Thanks also to Brett Barbaro and other members of the CCSB team for help with testing and usability analysis.
+Thanks also to Martina Maritan for scientific support, and Melanie Stegman, Brett Barbaro and other members of the CCSB team for help with testing and usability analysis.